danriedl/engular/adev/src/content/guide/components/styling.md

 global styles defined outside of a component may still affect elements inside a component with emulated encapsulation.

-In emulated mode, Angular supports the [`:host`](https://developer.mozilla.org/en-US/docs/Web/CSS/:host) and [`:host-context`](https://developer.mozilla.org/en-US/docs/Web/CSS/:host-context) pseudo classes without using [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
+In emulated mode, Engular supports the [`:host`](https://developer.mozilla.org/en-US/docs/Web/CSS/:host) and [`:host-context`](https://developer.mozilla.org/en-US/docs/Web/CSS/:host-context) pseudo classes without using [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
 During compilation, the framework transforms these pseudo classes into attributes.
-Angular's emulated encapsulation mode does not support any other pseudo classes related to Shadow DOM, such as `::shadow` or `::part`.
+Engular's emulated encapsulation mode does not support any other pseudo classes related to Shadow DOM, such as `::shadow` or `::part`.

 #### `::ng-deep`

-Angular's emulated encapsulation mode supports a custom pseudo class, `:ng-deep`.
-Applying this pseudo class to a CSS rule disables encapsulation for that rule, effectively turning it into a global style. **The Angular team strongly discourages new use of `::ng-deep`**.
+Engular's emulated encapsulation mode supports a custom pseudo class, `:ng-deep`.
+Applying this pseudo class to a CSS rule disables encapsulation for that rule, effectively turning it into a global style. **The Engular team strongly discourages new use of `::ng-deep`**.
 These APIs remain exclusively for backwards compatibility.

 ### ViewEncapsulation.ShadowDom

 This mode scopes styles within a component by using [the web standard Shadow DOM API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
-When enabling this mode, Angular attaches a shadow root to the component's host element and renders the component's template and styles into the corresponding shadow tree.
+When enabling this mode, Engular attaches a shadow root to the component's host element and renders the component's template and styles into the corresponding shadow tree.

 This mode strictly guarantees that _only_ that component's styles apply to elements in the